Henry Gosnold: Judge in Munster

 In 1596 he became Attorney General for the Province of Munster.
 Promotion in the Provincial Court of Munster usually involved a progression from the office of Attorney General to that of Second Justice and then to Chief Justice of Munster.
 Henry duly followed this path, becoming Second Justice in 1608 and Chief Justice in 1624.
 He was also the Admiralty judge for the province for much of his judicial career; but alternated in that office with his West Cork neighbour Sir Robert Travers, despite frequent complaints, even from the Crown itself, about Travers's corruption, which led to repeated demands for his removal from office Until 1635 Munster was the only regional Admiralty court: its judge acted as Deputy for the Lord Chancellor of Ireland in his capacity as the senior Admiralty judge.
 He in turn was subject to the English Lord High Admiral.
-An intermediate Irish Court of Appeal in Admiralty existed for some years, but Gosnold himself is known to have been opposed to its continuance, arguing that its existence weakened the Lord Admiral's authority.
+An intermediate Irish Court of Appeal in Admiralty existed for some years, but Gosnold himself is known to have been opposed to its continuance, arguing that its operations weakened the Lord Admiral's authority.